 - 2 tablespoons minced fresh ginger

-- 3 cloves garlic, minced
+- 3 cloves garlic (minced)

-- 1½ teaspoons sugar
+- 1 1/2 teaspoons sugar

-- Dash pepper
+- 1/8 teaspoon pepper

 - 2 tablespoons vegetable oil

-- 6-8 oz. sliced mushrooms
+- 6 to 8 ounces sliced mushrooms

-- 2-4 chopped green onions
+- 2 to 4 chopped green onions

-- 10 oz. long rice (cellophane noodles)
+- 10 ounces long rice (cellophane noodles)

-- 8 oz chicken broth
+- 8 ounces chicken broth

-- Combine 2 tablespoons soy sauce, sesame oil, ginger, garlic, sugar, and pepper to create a marinade.
+Combine 2 tablespoons soy sauce, sesame oil, ginger, garlic, sugar, and pepper to create a marinade.
 Add the chicken and refrigerate at least 1 hour.

-- Cover and soak long rice in cold water for 30 minutes.
+Cover and soak long rice in cold water for 30 minutes.
 Cut into eight lengths.
 Smaller lengths can be used based on preference.

-- Place a large skillet or wok over high heat.
+Place a large skillet or wok over high heat.
 When hot, add vegetable oil and marinated chicken.
-Cook until chicken no longer is pink, turning often.
+Cook until chicken is no longer pink, turning often.
 Reduce heat and add mushrooms, green onions, long rice, chicken broth and remainder of soy sauce.
 Simmer until hot, stirring often - about 3 minutes.

-Note - Long rice requires very little cooking time.
+Note: Long rice requires very little cooking time.
 It absorbs liquid very easily and can easily break down if cooked too long.